 3. Offer a Discount to Newcomers Using Time-Triggered Popups

 When new visitors come to your site, you want to get them to stick around.
-Besides using exit-intent popups, you can use time-triggered ones.
+Besides using Shopify exit-intent popups, you can use time-triggered ones.

 One way to do this is to create popups that show up within 30 seconds with an offer.
-This can be a discount code, free shipping, or another incentive that’ll make them want to shop (and, more importantly, purchase).
+This can be a discount code, free shipping, or another incentive to make them want to shop (and, more importantly, purchase).

 4. Segment Your Popups Based On Category and Page